-Despite their name, the silent films of the early cinematic era were frequently accompanied by music and other sound elements, from mechanical instruments to audience sing-alongs.
-The fourteen chapters in this concise book explore many different aspects of music in silent cinema.
+Despite their name, the silent films of the early cinematic era were frequently accompanied by music and other sound elements of many kinds, including mechanical instruments, live performers, and audience sing-alongs.
+The twelve chapters in this concise book explore the multitude of functions filled by music in the rapidly changing context of the silent film era, as the concept of cinema itself developed.
 Examples are drawn from around the globe and across the history of silent film, both during the classic era of silent film and later uses of the silent format.
-With contributors drawn equally from film studies and music disciplines, and including both senior and emerging scholars, Music and Sound in Silent Film offers an essential introduction to the origins of film music and the cinematic art form.
+With contributors drawn from film studies and music disciplines, and including both senior and emerging scholars, Music and Sound in Silent Film offers an essential introduction to the origins of film music and the cinematic art form.

 The Routledge Music and Screen Media Series offers edited collections of original essays on music in particular genres of film, television, video games and new media.
 These edited essay collections are written for an interdisciplinary audience of students and scholars of music and film and media studies.